Velaha/Scala/week_2/05_Classes/README.md

 ### 4) one companion for life

-To create a instance of a class, we need to used the `new` operator.
+To create a instance of a class, we need to use the `new` operator.
 Scala propose a mechanism to avoid this operator.
 For our `Browser` class create the dedicate companion object with the right method to allow instantiation without using the new operator